Dandruff

-Dandruff is a skin condition that mainly affects the scalp.
-Symptoms include flaking and sometimes mild itchiness.
+Dandruff is a skin condition of the scalp.
+Symptoms include heavy flaking and sometimes mild itchiness.
 It can result in social or self-esteem problems.
 A more severe form of the condition, which includes inflammation of the skin, is known as seborrhoeic dermatitis.

 The cause is unclear, but believed to involve a number of genetic and environmental factors; the condition may worsen in the winter.
 It is not due to poor hygiene, and the underlying mechanism involves the excessive growth of skin cells.
 Diagnosis is based on symptoms.